Irvinehimself/Irvines-Firejail-Extras/AvTools/README.md

 Below is a summary of the shells I am currently using:

 #### SophosAv--WatchDownloads
-Without turning off my various security features, **ALL** of my browser and torrenting uploads and downloads must go through my download folder. `SophosAv--WatchDownloads` watches that folder and detects when a download is finished.
+Without turning off my various security features, **ALL** of my browser downloads, uploads and torrents must go through the Download folder. `SophosAv--WatchDownloads` watches that folder and detects when a download is finished.
 After which, it launches a **full** anti-virus scan of the completed download.
 For best results, it should be started either as a `service`, or through your `auto-start` file or folder.

-**Note1:** Because, when torrenting, multiple files can finish downloading at the same time, you have to give the scanner time to finish scanning all the files
+**Note1:** When torrenting, multiple files can finish downloading at the same time, you have to give the scanner time to finish scanning all the files

 #### ThunarAvScan
 This shell provides *on-demand* scans of selected files through your file manager's *RMB* menu.
 The basic usage is to add `ThunarAvScan %f` to your file manager's context menu which, in Thunar, is easily achieved by launching `Custom Actions`, which is available under the `Edit -> configure custom actions` menu.